 1. You’re nauseous and might even puke

 Most mums-to-be hate morning sickness, a common pregnancy symptom.
 It’s no fun being turned off your usual favourite foods and feeling nauseous the entire day.
 “Nausea, indigestion, bloatedness, retching and vomiting are common.
-They do not necessarily occur only in the morning either,” explains Dr Lisa Chin, an obstetrician and gynaecologist from Gleneagles Hospital.
+They do not necessarily occur only in the morning either,” explains obstetrician and gynaecologist Dr Lisa Chin.
 As your sense of smell becomes more sensitive, just a whiff of your favourite perfume might cause you to gag.
 Morning sickness is caused by the sudden increase in hormones, such as the human chorionic gonadotropin (hCG), which is needed for healthy baby development.

 When does it happen?
 It usually starts around the sixth week of pregnancy, and eases up around the 14th week.